RutgersCSSystems/fire-yolov5/README.md

 cat RESULT.csv
 ```

 The expected results will show like the following.
-If we are using the same node (`c6525-100g`), the numbers may changes but the performance trends will be similar.
+If we are using the same node (`c6525-100g`), the performance numbers may have variation but the trends will be similar.
 Please refer to Appendix A.5 for more details.

 ```
 Workload,APPonly,OSonly,CrossP[+predict+opt],CrossP[+fetchall+opt]